 We have acted as counsel to KKR & Co.
-L.P., a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership with the Securities and Exchange Commission (the "Commission") under the Securi ties Act of 1933, as amended (the "Act"), relating to the sale by certain selling securityholders from time to time of an aggregate of up to 4,902,818 common units representing limited partner interests in the Partnership ("Common Units"), as set forth in the Registration Statement, any amendment thereto, the prospectus contained therein (the "Prospectus") and any supplements to the Prospectus pursuant to Rule 415 under the Act.
-The Common Units are issuable upon the election of the selling securityholders holding certain exchangeable securities or upon the settlement of restricted equity units that, in each case, were issuable in connection with the Partnership 's acquisition of Avoca Capital (collectively, the "Exchangeable Stock").
+L.P., a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act"), relating to the sale by certain selling securityholders from time to time of an aggregate of up to 5,000,000 common units representing limited partner interests in the Partnership ("Common Units"), as set forth in the Registration Statement, any amendment thereto, the prospectus contained therein (the "Prospectus") and any supplements to the Prospectus pursuant to Rule 415 under the Act.
+The Common Units are issuable by the Partnership to selling security holders in connection with the Partnership's acquisition of Prisma Capital Partners LP.

-We have examined the Reg istration Statement and the Amended and Restated Agreement of Limited Partnership of KKR & Co.
-L.P. (the "Partnership Agreement"), among KKR Management LLC, a Delaware limited liability company and the general partner of the Partnership (the "General Partn er"), and the limited partners party thereto (collectively, the "Limited Partners").
+We have examined the Registration Statement and the Amended and Restated Agreement of Limited Partnership of KKR & Co.
+L.P. (the "Partnership Agreement"), among KKR Management LLC, a Delaware limited liability company and the general partner of the Partnership (the "General Partner"), and the limited partners party thereto (collectively, the "Limited Partners").
 We also have examined the originals, or duplicates or certified or conformed copies, of such records, agreements, documents and other instruments and have made such other investigations as we have deemed relevant and necessary in connection with the opinions hereinafter set forth.
 As to questions of fact material to this opinion, we have relied upon certificates or comparable documents of public officials and of officers and representatives of the Partnership and the General Partner.